CubeAPM

 Nagios Pricing at Scale

 Nagios Core has no software license cost; you operate the monitoring server and storage yourself.
-If you choose Nagios XI (the commercial edition), licenses are sold by instance with tiers published on the official site.
-For a mid-sized company producing 10 TB (10,000 GB) of PostgreSQL telemetry per month, Nagios pricing is not based on GB ingested; your spend is infrastructure and admin time, and any additional licensed products you adopt.
+If you choose Nagios XI (the commercial edition), licenses are sold by the number of monitored nodes (hosts/devices) with published prices for different node counts.

 Tech Fit